mondeja/pre-commit-po-hooks/README.md

  there is no metadata in the files, so it will exit with code 1 if some metadata is found in a file or 0 if there is no metadata in any files.
-- `-r/--remove/--remove-metadata`: When this option is passed the metadata will be removed from the files instead of being trated as a lint error.
+- `-r/--remove/--remove-metadata`: When this option is passed the metadata will be removed from the files instead of being treated as a lint error.

 ### **`standard-metadata`**